NAISR: A 3D Neural Additive Model for Interpretable Shape Representation: Conclusion

 \section{Conclusion}

-In this work, we proposed \texttt{NAISR}, a 3D neural additive model for interpretable shape representation.
+We proposed \texttt{NAISR}, a 3D neural additive model for interpretable shape representation.
 We tested \texttt{NAISR} on three different datasets and observed particularly good performance on real 3D medical datasets.
 Compared to other shape representation methods, \texttt{NAISR} 1) captures the effect of individual covariates on shapes; 2) can transfer shapes to new covariates, e.g., to infer anatomy development; and 3) can provide shapes based on extrapolated covariates. \texttt{NAISR} is the first approach combining deep implicit shape representations based on template deformation with the ability to account for covariates.
 We believe our work is an exciting start for a new line of research: interpretable neural shape models for scientific discovery.
-We discuss the limitations and future work of \texttt{NAISR} at \Secref{supp.limitations_and_future_work} in the supplementary material.